Philadelphia English: Lexicon

 Anymore is used as a positive polarity item, e.g. "Joey's hoagies taste different anymore."
 This sense of anymore is not specific to the region but is well represented there.

 A sandwich consisting of a long bread filled with lunch meat, cheese, and lettuce, onion and tomato, variously called a "sub" or "submarine sandwich" in other parts of the United States, is called a hoagie.
 Olive oil, rather than mayonnaise, is used as a topping, and "hot" or "sweet" peppers are used for spice.
 The term 'hoagie' originated in Philadelphia.

 A similar sandwich toasted in an oven or broiler is called a grinder.

 Small chocolate or multi-colored confections sprinkled on ice cream and cake icing, elsewhere called sprinkles, are known as jimmies in the Philadelphia area, as well as in the Boston and Pittsburgh areas.
-(In Boston, and among some older Philadelphians, only chocolate sprinkles are called jimmies.)
+(For Bostonians some older Philadelphians, only chocolate sprinkles are called jimmies.)

 Another distinctively Philadelphian word is jawn.
-According to Dan Nosowitz, jawn "...is an all-purpose noun, a stand-in for inanimate objects, abstract concepts, events, places, individual people, and groups of people."
+According to Dan Nosowitz, jawn "is an all-purpose noun, a stand-in for inanimate objects, abstract concepts, events, places, individual people, and groups of people."

-Notable examples of native speakers
+Notable native speakers

 Lifelong speakers

 The following well-known Philadelphians represent a sampling of those who have exhibited a Philadelphia accent: